circuits/circuits/docs/source/web/howtos.rst

 Nevertheless circuits.web can still integrate database connectivity by regular means.
-The only caveats is that if your database query blocks for extensive periods of time it will affect the concurrent performance if your web application.
+The only caveats is that if your database query blocks for extensive periods of time it will affect the concurrent performance of your web application.
 To mitigate this you should spawn multiple instances of your web application and use load balancing.